 The deciding factor for us was that this company cruises Bai Tu Long Bay which lies next door to Halong Bay.
 Halong means “descending dragon”, Bai Tu Long means Baby Dragon.
-This slightly smaller bay offers the same amazing scenery but is used by fewer companies so sees fewer tourists.
+This slightly smaller bay offers the same fantastic scenery but is used by fewer companies so sees fewer tourists.
 As a result of this, the area has much cleaner water.

 On our arrival at the boat terminal, we discovered there are three junks called Dragon Pearl, and we were on number 3.
-I was a little worried I had been scammed for a few minutes but luckily not.
+I was a little worried we had been scammed for a few minutes but luckily not.

 We were joined by 11 couples which I think was a good number for the size of the vessel and also for mixing in the evening.
-The boat itself was big enough that we didn’t feel cramped.
-There were also plenty of staff to look after us.
+The boat itself was big enough that we didn't feel cramped.
+There was also plenty of staff to look after us.

 Our double cabin was small but perfectly comfortable.
-It had a double bed and ensuite with a good-sized shower.
+It had a double bed and en-suite with a good-sized shower.
 The cabin had a large window that overlooked the water and much-appreciated air conditioning.
 We slept soundly on the very still water.

 Most tour and cruise companies include transfers from Hanoi to Halong Bay.
 Usually, the journey is taken in a 6-8 seater van.
 The one we provided by Indochina Junk was almost new, but there were lots of older looking ones on the road.
 The more you pay for your tour, the better the van seems to be.